HNC Hospitality Operations

 There is a wide choice of optional units which will enable centres to offer courses tailored to meet local needs.

-This HN provides progression routes to further study (see Progression).
+This HN provides progression routes to further study and/or employment.

 The HNC Hospitality Operations is suitable for a wide range of candidates including: